 Mongabay will negotiate all fees and contracts on a per-story basis.
 Completed stories will be paid on a per word or fixed fee basis, with rates depending primarily on the journalist’s experience.
 Mongabay.com publishes under an open Creative Commons license that allows for sharing, translation, and re-posting.
 More information on Mongabay’s editorial standards and practice can be found here.

 How to submit your story pitch

 To send Mongabay a pitch, please be prepared to also share your resume/portfolio along with three samples of your work.
-The story pitch should be roughly 500 words in length and include a title for the project.
-Viable pitches will clearly explain the specific subject you would like to write about in detail and your approach to covering it, and describe a few potential sources.
-Pitches for video-led stories should also include a shot list and a list of expected interviews.
+The story pitch should be roughly 500 words in length and clearly explain what you propose to write about, and describe potential sources.
+If you are proposing a story that is led by video, please indicate that.

 You can find further guidelines on thematic areas of interest here: https://mongabay.org/programs/news/opportunities/